Online Master's in Geological Sciences

 - Complete two credits of colloquium (GEOL 6921).

 - Maintain a GPA at or above 3.00.

 - Successfully pass a Research and Technical Skills Portfolio evaluation designed to assess synthesis of knowledge and acquaintance of skills developed during the course of study.

 The mission of the Geological Sciences Department is to provide students with an introduction to problem solving, critical thinking and basic concepts using the earth sciences and to show how modern observations can be extended into deep time.
 We prepare our undergraduate majors with a solid foundation in the discipline for use in their subsequent life, work or advanced studies and impart to our graduate students a high level of knowledge, skills and professionalism that enables them to advance their careers by integrating courses with forefront research into the processes that formed and now modify the Earth.

 Graduates will be able to:

-- Identify geological problems, formulate hypotheses to address geologic problems, and generate high quality written reports about geologic issues.
+- Identify geological problems, formulate hypotheses to address geologic problems and generate high quality written proposals for investigating geologic questions.

 - Apply different geological methods to collect data and solve geological problems.